org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

 -   Inactive -- the SA may not be used to transmit a packet.
 The receiver, however, MUST be prepared to receive and process a packet that specifies an inactive SA.
 This allows packets using a to-be-deleted SA to drain from the network and be successfully processed prior to removing the SA.

-The SA controlling the cryptography applied to a particular ZDP packet is indicated by the ZPI (ZDP Parameters Index) field of the ZDP header ([@sec:zpi-mapping]).
+The SA controlling the cryptography applied to a particular ZDP packet is indicated by the ZPI (ZDP Parameters Index) field of the ZDP header ([@sec:base-zdp-fields]).
 Multiple ZPIs may specify the same SA.

 The ZPI's scope is the individual Link or Docking Session.